 What is chicken katsu?

-It’s often served with rice (katsu don) or with a side salad (often a Kani salad) as a side dish.
+Topped with tonkatsu sauce, it’s often served with rice (katsu don) or with a side salad (often a Kani salad) as a side dish.

 - Chicken.
 Choose equal-sized chicken breasts so they all cook evenly and at the same time.
+You can also slice larger breasts in half which would also be easier to pound down.

 - Salt and pepper.
 To taste.